Modern-Day Slavery Statement

 1. Recruitment policy.
 We operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all directly employed staff, and agencies.

 4. Whistleblowing policy.
-We operate a whistleblowing policy so that all employees know that they can raise concerns about how colleagues or people receiving our services are being treated, or about practices within our business or supply chain, without fear of reprisals
+We operate a whistleblowing policy so that all employees know that they can raise concerns about how colleagues or people receiving our services are being treated, or about practices within our business or supply chain, without fear of reprisals.

 5. Standards of business conduct.
 This code explains the way we behave as an organisation and how we expect our employees and suppliers to act.
+Lister Wilder staff must contact and work with the Sales department when looking to work with new suppliers so appropriate checks can be undertaken.

 Our approach to procurement and our supply chain includes: